 What’s one of the best companies to work for in the UK’s secret to a happy workplace and high Mood KPI?

-When one of our users, Cosatto, a baby goods manufacturer in the United Kingdom, was named one of the best companies to work for in the UK for 2016, we were impressed.
+When one of our users, Cosatto, a baby goods manufacturer in the United Kingdom, was named one of the best companies to work for in the UK, we were impressed.

 When I saw that they have a high Mood KPI of 85%, it was clear to me that it was well deserved.